 Alternatively, if you are already sending out a very large number of emails per month and are simply switching to SMTP2GO, you may not want to wait a full month to be able to send out your desired quantity of emails.
 In this case, it may be better to spend a month phasing your emails from the old ESP to SMTP2GO (thereby warming up the new IP in the process).

-One final point that seems obvious but bears repeating is that your results should be monitored constantly.
-Any spam complaints from your emails can be seen in your SMTP2GO control panel, so you can find out immediately if your recipients are clicking on the ‘Spam’ button for your email in Hotmail, Yahoo, AOL and others.
+One final point that seems obvious but is worth repeating is that your results should be monitored constantly.
+Any spam complaints from your emails can be seen in your SMTP2GO control panel, so you can find out immediately if your recipients are clicking on the ‘Spam’ button for your email in Hotmail, Yahoo, AOL, and others.
 You can also easily see your bounce rate.
 A high bounce rate can indicate problems with your mailing list, which can lead to bigger problems in the future.

-Also worth noting is the fact that Return Path provides a way to view your exact inbox placement rate with most major ISP’s, however to view those statistics you do need to become Return Path certified (which we can help with), and it does cost several thousands of dollars in most cases.
+Also worth noting is the fact that Return Path provides a way to view your exact inbox placement rate with most major ISP’s, however, to view those statistics you do need to become Return Path certified (which we can help with), but it does cost several thousands of dollars in most cases.
 A more DIY approach is to create an email address at the major email providers (Gmail, Yahoo, AOL, Outlook/Hotmail) and be sure to always include them in each of your mailings.
-You can then periodically check them to see if your emails are being placed into the inbox of spam folder in each case.
+You can then periodically check them to see if your emails are being placed into the inbox of the spam folder in each case.